GatorCogitate/cogitate_tool/README.md

 ## About the Feature

-This feature is designed to check who contributed source code without adding test cases.
-The user can enter a link to any repository and the tool will display the following:
+The Feature 1 tool was built with the purpose of trying to determine if there was a student within the group who was only writing test cases.
+The tool pydriller to retrieve information regarding commits from any repository and the program will scan through looking for the word "test".
+The program will display the following information.

-- All authors within the repository
+- Authors within the repository
-- Prompt the user, asking if they would like to view the commits of
-  a.
-One specific author
-  b.
-All authors
+- List the various commits by an individual
+- What files that individual edited
+- How many commits contain the fragment "test"
-- Total commits
+- The number of commits by the individual
-- Commits not going towards testing
-- Percentage calculation of commits not going to testing
+- The percentage of the commits went towards testing

-## How to Use the Tool
+## To Use the Tool

-It is essential that the user has the following downloaded and functional on their device:
+It is essential that anyone who wishes to utilize this tool has the following downloaded and functional on their device:

 - pydriller

-To download:
-Search for 'pydriller' in GitHub or use the following link and follow the instructions within the repository.

-https://github.com/ishepard/pydriller
+Pydriller can be installed to a device by searching for "pydriller" in GitHub and following the installation steps or by using the link below. https://github.com/ishepard/pydriller

 ## Running the Tool

-The tool can be run using the command: 'python3 commits_not_to_testing.py'

-## Issues

-No issues to currently be reported.
+This tool requires a path to a repository in order for the desired information to be outputted.
+This means either a URL or a local path.
+The program is most functional with master branches of repositories, as the output that is produced with a path to a sub-branch is unpredictable.
+The command that will run this tool is - python3 test_commits.py .